Cleaning Composite and Wood Decking

 In addition to cleaning, you’ll also need to routinely stain or seal your natural deck to keep it looking fresh and protect it from the harsh effects of elemental damage -- mainly heat and moisture.
 In some cases, your natural wood deck may also splinter, requiring sanding or replacing loose boards from time to time.

 Composite decks on the other hand, offer a lower level of all-around maintenance – they won’t splinter and you don’t need to worry about periodic staining, painting or sealing projects.
+Often, the only maintenance composite decking requires is an occasional power washing.
+Extremely dirty decks can require a deck brush and some mild cleaning agents, but the main benefit of owning composites is most products manufactured today require no special equipment or techniques to keep it looking beautiful season after season.

 Let’s learn more about tackling cleaning and keeping your deck in great shape!